Standing Rules for the Operation of the National Debate Tournament

 3. In formulating a policy on discrimination and harassment, the NDT hopes to eliminate a rather narrow range of behaviors and actions from this activity.
 But we cannot guarantee that the argumentative environment will be free from anxiety for all members of the community all of the time.
 Often, reasoned arguments which are pertinent to the debate are unsettling and disturbing.

 The experience of making, meeting, or being exposed to such arguments can be both painful and highly educational.
 The simple fact that a situation is uncomfortable does not automatically make it discriminatory or harassing.
 Teachers and students should be able to take controversial positions without fear, in accordance with the principles of academic freedom and ethical, rational discourse, informed by a commitment to simple civility.

-- Coaches, program directors, judges, researchers and assistants must ensure their conduct complies with this Policy during all facets of the NDT, including situations that may generate inherent tension, such as during a judge’s explanation of her or his reason for decision in a particular round.
+c.
+Coaches, program directors, judges, researchers and assistants must ensure their conduct complies with this Policy during all facets of the NDT, including situations that may generate inherent tension, such as during a judge’s explanation of their reason for decision in a particular round.

 (1) A confidential letter of admonition or censure to the offender (usually appropriate only in the case of a de minimis first offense);